 All aspects of the theory and practice of landscape archaeology interest me, from sampling patterns and statistical analysis to phenomenology and experiential surveying.
 I am particularly interested in how varied theories and methods can be usefully combined to enhance our understanding of past landscapes.

-My doctoral research (Modelling Roman Imperialism: Landscape and Settlement Change in Italy) evaluated field surveys across peninsular Italy in order to characterize regional settlement and landscape organization in the context of imperial dialogues.
-This revealed marked settlement diversity across Italy and emphasized the need for a range of interpretative models at a series of spatial and temporal scales.
-After completing my thesis, I had the opportunity to participate in the restudy of one of the pioneering Italian (and Mediterranean) field surveys – the South Etruria Survey.
-As part of the Tiber Valley Project, based at the British School at Rome, I have been studying the impact of the emergence and transformation of the City of Rome on its northern hinterland from 1000 BC to AD 1000.
+After completing my thesis on landscape and settlement in Roman Italy, I had the opportunity to participate in the restudy of one of the pioneering Italian (and Mediterranean) field surveys – the South Etruria Survey.
+As part of the Tiber Valley Project, based at the British School at Rome, I studied the impact of the emergence and transformation of the City of Rome on its northern hinterland from 1000 BC to AD 1000.
 As well as the rural landscapes of the pre-Roman and Roman periods, I am particularly interested in the historiography and methodologies of survey work.
 I have recently undertaken fieldwork in Abruzzo, Italy, as part of the long-term Sangro Valley Project.
 A British Academy grant has supported survey and excavation in the upper Sangro valley, and isotopic analysis of Iron Age cemetery populations.

 I currently supervise research students working on varied aspects of Roman and landscape archaeology from Scotland to the Mediterranean, making use of techniques such as GIS, aerial photography and palaeopathology to develop innovative new approaches to monuments such as the Antonine Wall and to understand topics such as religion, burial and settlement in the ancient world.
 If you are interested in undertaking postgraduate research, please feel free to contact me to discuss your ideas.